-- If you are diagnosed by a plan provider with the following chronic condition(s) identified below and meet certain medical criteria, you may be eligible for targeted supplemental benefits and/or reduced cost sharing: - Diabetes - For further detail, please go to the Help with Certain Chronic Conditions row in the Medical Benefits Chart below. - Please contact us to find out exactly which benefits you may be eligible for.
+- If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for "other targeted supplemental benefits and/or targeted reduced cost-sharing." - Diabetes - Please go to the "Help with Certain Chronic Conditions" row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.